Interview with Robert Fletcher

 Bauman: --to have me asking questions.

 Fletcher: Okay.
-I hope that some of its good use.
+I hope that some of it’s good use.

 Bauman: You've been very helpful.
 Thank you very much.